The Meroe pyramids in Sudan are fascinating, these magnificent structures are well off the beaten track, and most definitely not easy to visit.

 Obviously, no one should travel to Sudan with the current situation.
 The following opinion has turned a blind eye to the ongoing conflict.

-Many travel itineraries will tell you only the good reasons to visit Sudan.
+Many travel itineraries will tell you only the great reasons to visit Sudan.
 A mysterious off-the-beaten-path gem in Eastern Africa that is full of rich history and amazing hospitality.

-Of course, this is true and many people will travel to seek adventure, however, you should know what the reality on the ground is before you consider a visit.
+Of course, this is true and many people will travel to seek adventure, however, you should know what the reality on the ground is before you consider a visit to Sudan.

-Just because Sudan is a poor country do not expect the place to be cheap.
+Just because Sudan is a poor country do not expect Sudan to be cheap.
 In fact, we found a lot of items to be quite expensive for what you get.

 Sudan is not a country that caters to tourism and if you are looking for a decent hotel room then be prepared to fork out 50 to 200 USD per night.